 New DTC brands have the opportunity to start on the right foot with their customers.
 They are emerging at a time when consumers are more aware of how their data is used and collected on the internet, so being able to offer a transparent data relationship makes a big difference.

-This content was originally published in DTC Daily.
+This content was originally published in Fast Growth Brands.